gbdev/pandocs/content/CPU_Registers_and_Flags.md

 ### The Carry Flag (C, or Cy)

 Becomes set when the result of an addition became bigger than FFh (8bit) or FFFFh (16bit).
-Or when the result of a subtraction or comparision became less than zero (much as for Z80 and 80x86 CPUs, but unlike as for 65XX and ARM CPUs).
+Or when the result of a subtraction or Comparison became less than zero (much as for Z80 and 80x86 CPUs, but unlike as for 65XX and ARM CPUs).
 Also the flag becomes set when a rotate/shift operation has shifted-out a \"1\"-bit.
 Used for conditional jumps, and